How to Recover After a Marathon? Pro Tips!

 So, why risk it?

-The recommended time for recovery after a marathon is a day per mile run.
-So if a marathon is 26.2 miles, your recovering time should be 26 days.
+The recommended time for recovery after a marathon is a day-per-mile run.
+So if a marathon is 26.2 miles, your recovery time should be 26 days.

-But that doesn’t mean you won’t be able to move and be confined in a couch for that long!
+But that doesn’t mean you won’t be able to move and be confined to a couch for that long!

 When you are ready, start by massaging your sore muscles with a roller and gently stretching them, so they won’t go numb.

-Then start back training with low impact activities like swimming or cycling.
-And gradually go from regular walking, light jogging before going back to running.
+Then start back training with low-impact activities like swimming or cycling.
+And gradually go from regular walking to light jogging before going back to running.

 Conclusion